 USM ART is a nationally accredited program that prides itself on giving students a rigorous studio experience, historical understanding of the complexity of art practices, and the critical skills needed to become informed visual artists, art educators and art historians.

 USM ART offers a professional degree in studio arts and an art education degree that leads to full state and national certification.
 Additionally, it offers liberal arts degrees in art history, studio arts, and art and entrepreneurial studies, which combines study of studio arts with courses in business, financial management and marketing.
+Art students actively engage in doing art projects, research and internships within communities served by the University.
 Students can customize their experience within these various degree options to meet their own needs.

 USM ART programs offer a low student-teacher ratio, mentorship and peer learning.
 All faculty are recognized artists and scholars who are committed to their teaching.
 A sense of community flourishes within the department and is reinforced by the dedicated and attentive staff, who are all practicing artists or art historians.
 Rather than promote a single artistic approach or attitude the studio art programs emphasize the development of students' ability to think creatively and independently.
 A BFA thesis exhibition is held each year in conjunction with a professional practices seminar, and capstone seminars are also offered in art education and art history.
 In order to acknowledge and accommodate the department's many non-traditional students courses are rotated through both evening and daytime slots, and there are weekend and off-campus offerings as well.
 In an effort to keep current with new technologies, the department collaborates with the Department of Technology to support a state-of-the-art digital lab dedicated to art and technology courses.